 The medicines are injected subcutaneously that is just below the surface of the skin

 A thin needle attached to a transvaginal ultrasound probe is inserted through the vagina into the ovary.
-The contents from each ovarian follicle are suctioned into a test tube and immediately transferred to the embryo laboratory and examined to find number of as well as grading of oocytes or eggs.
+The contents from each ovarian follicle are suctioned into a test tube and immediately transferred to the embryo laboratory and examined to find a number of as well as the grading of oocytes or eggs.
 The egg retrieval takes approximately 10-15 minutes.